wigy/chronicles_of_grunt/README.md

     - Make it part of `release` using 'die'-argument just like in `todo`.
 * Test for `dist` task.
 * Test for `libs` task.
-* Test for `docs` task.
 * Check for tabs in `verify`.
 * Show "Not Yet Done" section from this file with `todo`.
 * Alternative handling for external, where ['jquery', 'bootstrap', 'jasmine'] will automatically added to correct categories.
-* Pre-defined libraries could have 'requires' attributes, which inserts listed libs before itself to the resolved file list.
+* Pre-defined libraries could have 'requires' attributes, which inserts listed libs before itself to the resolved file list (coa requires angular).